Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 * *What is the gender distribution across all transactions?*
 * *How does product preference differ by gender?*
 * *What are the top product categories for each gender?*
+* *How does product preference differ by age group?*
+* *What are the top product categories for each age group?*

 **Inventory**
 * *How many units were sold overall?*